 \section{Other properties: Contraction}

-According to our results in the Table \ref{tab1} and Fig. \ref{radius}, we find that, when the structure of a hybrid neutron star is calculated with HEE in Einstein-$\Lambda $ gravity theory, the radius of star reduces with increasing the cosmological constant $\Lambda $ and the star is contracted.
-To see better contraction of this star due to the cosmological constant, we have brought the result of radius of the hybrid neutron star with $ M=1.4M_{\,\odot }$ in Table \ref{tab2}.
-Just as the table shows, the radius of a hybrid star with gravitational mass equals to $1.4M_{\,\odot }$, decreases with increasing $\Lambda $, whereas the compactness ($\sigma$), the Kretschmann scalar ($K$) and the gravitational redshift increase with decreasing radius.
+According to our results in the Table \ref{tab1}, and Fig. \ref{radius}, we find that, when the structure of the hybrid neutron stars are calculated with HEE in Einstein-$\Lambda $ gravity theory, the radius of these stars reduces with increasing the cosmological constant, $\Lambda $, and therefore the stars are contracted.
+To see better contraction of these stars due to the effect of cosmological constant, we have brought the result of the radius of the hybrid neutron stars with $M=1.4M_{\,\odot }$ in Table \ref {tab2}.
+Just as this table shows, the radius of hybrid stars with gravitational mass equals $1.4M_{\,\odot }$, decrease with increasing $ \Lambda $.

-For more details, we evaluate another quantity which is related to the density of interior of hybrid star.
-According to Table \ref{tab2}, the density of interior hybrid neutron stars increase when the values of the cosmological constant increase.
 For more details see Fig. \ref{radius}.
-In this figure, the hybrid neutron stars with $M=1.4M_{\,\odot }$, have different radius.
-In other words, by increasing the value of the cosmological constant, the radius of these stars decrease while mass of them are constant ($M=1.4M_{\,\odot }$), which conforms the existence a contraction.
+From this figure, we see that the hybrid neutron stars with $M=1.4M_{\,\odot }$ have different radii.
+In other words, by increasing the value of the cosmological constant, the radius of these stars decreases.
+At the same time, their mass is constant ($ M=1.4M_{\,\odot }$), which confirms the existence of a contraction.